alix-tz/escriptorium-documentation/docs/walkthrough_users.md

 A user can access information on the tasks they started from the user menu by clicking on "Task Report" page (also accessible at `{base_url}/quotas`).
 The corresponding page is composed of two elements:

 - Information on recent hardware usage (Disk, CPU and GPU), which is helpful to get an overall idea of your usage of the server.
 - A list of all the previous tasks, including information about the date and time of execution, its duration, its state, its CPU or GPU cost.
-Additionnally, for each item in the list, it is possible to view a more detailled report by clicking on "Details".
-This is useful when a tasks fails.
+Additionnally, for each item in the list, it is possible to view a more detailed report by clicking on "Details".
+This is useful when a task fails.

 <!-- todo: collect more information on task reports -->